thanpolas/ready.js/README.md

 Watches over multiple async operations and triggers listeners when all or some are complete.

-At only 815bytes (gzip) ready.js is a powerfull tiny library that alllows you to manage and monitor multiple asynchronous operations, giving you total control on the execution flow of your application.
+At only 815bytes (gzip) ready.js is a powerfull and tiny library that alllows you to manage and monitor multiple asynchronous operations, giving you total control on the execution flow of your application.

 ready.js runs both on the browser and node.js